mayman007/ShinobiBot/README.md

 Run the .py file!

 ```
-python3 main.py
+py main.py
 ```
-If you are on Windows you may need to change `python3` to `py`
+If you are on Linux you may need to change `py` to `python3`
 </li>
 </ol>
 You can host the bot on a free service like Google Cloud, Oracle Cloud or AWS